heatherbshapiro/end-to-boring-data-workshop/README.md

 data = mRests['SCORE']
 plt.hist(data)
 ```
   - Create labels for the axes and a title.
+Do this in the same cell.
 ```
 plt.xlabel('Score')
 plt.ylabel('Frequency')